We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 If you miss out on your A at A level, don’t panic!
 Plenty of people still receive their offers to study English even if they get slightly lower grades than their offer, and you can always go through clearing if necessary.

-Most universities in the UK offer degrees in English, so you will definitely end up studying somewhere.
+Most universities in the UK offer degrees in English so don’t worry – you’ll find somewhere!

 Decide whether you want to do Joint or Single Honours

-As I mentioned before, English is one of those subjects which can be combined with a lot of other subjects if you would like to do joint honours.
-You could combine English with so many subjects: popular options include medieval and modern languages, drama, creative writing, music and film.
+As I mentioned before, English is one of those subjects which can be combined with many other subjects if you would like to do joint honours.
+You could combine English with many subjects: popular options include medieval and modern languages, drama, creative writing, music, and film.

-Doing joint honours has lots of advantages: you will get to study a broader range of material, reducing the likelihood of you losing interest in your subject.
+Doing joint honours has many advantages: you will get to study a broader range of material, reducing the likelihood of losing interest in your subject.

-In addition, if you’re not sure which subject you would prefer to study, or would like to try something different, joint honours degrees offer a great opportunity to do this.
+In addition, if you’re unsure which subject you would prefer to study or want to try something different, joint honours degrees offer an excellent opportunity to do this.
 Plus, you will be able to make more course friends!